utaresearch/RealPi2dDIC/Readme.md

 - Black spray should only be used after the white paint is dried.
 If the base coat is wet, the white and black colors may get mixed and create grey color spots which will affect the accuracy of the results
 - To create small speckles, the spray mist should be farther away from the specimen and stream should be moved continuously across the specimen.

 For much smaller scale samples, toner powder, carbon black or graphite powder can be used.
-For very large-scale applications, like civil structures, one can literally print each dot and the dots will be huge compared to the position of the camera and size of the structure.
+For very large-scale applications, like civil structures, one can literally print each dot and the dots can be huge compared to the position of the camera and size of the structure.
 You can Know more about the types of speckle patterns and application [here](https://www.correlatedsolutions.com/support/index.php?/Knowledgebase/Article/GetAttachment/80/14750) provided by Correlated Solutions Ltd.

 ## Hardware Setup